-Fellowships may be taken starting any day no earlier than June 1, 2023 and must be completed by May 31, 2024.
-Fellows are required to be in residence for four consecutive weeks.
+Fellowships may be taken starting any day no earlier than June 1, 2024 and must be completed by May 31, 2025.
+Fellows are required to be in residence for fourconsecutive weeks.
 Fellows do not have to decide on the dates of their fellowship right away; they have one year to decide, although most take their fellowships during the summer period.

 The Swan Historical Foundation, Inc. (SHF) is a 501c3 corporation dedicated to promoting interest in the era of the American Revolution and to collecting and exhibiting artifacts from the period.
 SHF owns a collection of approximately 1,200 items, housed primarily at the New Jersey Washington Crossing State Park in Titusville, NJ.
 SHF’s intent is to support education and research on the material culture of the era of the American Revolution and to promote familiarity with the SHF collection in the scholarly community.
 Applicants’ research topic need not focus specifically on items in the SHF collection, but should fit within the period of the collection’s scope (1750-1820).
 In return, SHF would appreciate a brief article (800-1200 words) for its newsletter about a relevant topic of the fellow’s choosing.